JWST MIRI detections of H$\alpha$ and [O III] and direct metallicity measurement of the $z=10.17$ lensed galaxy MACS0647$-$JD: Spectroscopic measurements

 \subsubsection{\OIIIdw\ and \Halpha\ spectra and fluxes}

 We extract the integrated \OIIIdw\ and \Halpha\ 1D spectra of JD1 using a circular aperture of 0.25$\arcsec$ radius in both MRS channels (see Figure~\ref{fig:map}).
 We also extract twelve background 1D spectra using the same sized aperture from random positions in the MRS FoV clean of source emission.
 We combine the twelve background spectra to generate the 1D median and standard deviation of the local background of each channel.
-The median background is compatible with zero in both cases, and the standard deviation is used as a 1$\sigma$ error.
-The total \OIIIdw\ and \Halpha\ spectra are shown in Figure~\ref{fig:spectra}, together with the 1$\sigma$ error from the local background.
+The median background is compatible with zero in both cases, and the standard deviation is used as a 1$\sigma$ error. {The \OIIIw\ and \Halpha\ extracted spectra, together with the 1$\sigma$ error, are corrected for aperture losses assuming that the JD1 emission is spatially unresolved.
+We use the MRS PSF model of channel 1 (\citealt{Argyriou2023}; Patapis in prep.).
+The fraction of flux for the selected aperture is 65\,\% and 59\,\% at \OIIIw\ and \Halpha\ observed wavelengths, respectively.
+These factors are implemented to derive the total spectra of \OIIIdw\ and \Halpha, which are shown in Figure~\ref{fig:spectra}.}

 We model the \OIIIw\ and \Halpha\ emission line spectra with Gaussian functions plus a second-order polynomial to fit any residual background gradient (see Figure~\ref{fig:spectra}).
 The uncertainties on the derived emission line parameters, such as FWHM, flux, and redshift, are estimated by bootstrapping the spectra accordingly with the noise.
 The noise of the spectrum is measured as the RMS of the continuum surrounding the emission line.
 This noise is used to generate 1000 new spectra with random Gaussian noise added to the original spectrum before the lines are fit again.
 The final uncertainty is the standard deviation of all the individual measurements.
 In Table \ref{tab:lines}, we present \OIIIw\ and \Halpha\ line fluxes and Gaussian parameters based on these fits.
 The \OIIIdw\ emission lines have been fitted together assuming a flux ratio of 2.98, the same FWHM and redshift.